dcramble/phpdoc-md/README.md

     --lt [template]
         This specifies the 'template' for links we're generating.
 By default this is "%c.md".

+    --namespaced-names
+        This specifies the fully qualified classes, with namespaces, should be printed.

 This should generate all the .md files.